Televisión Pública: 2000–2023: Canal 7, TV Pública and Televisión Pública Argentina

 In 2001 Canal 7 celebrated the golden jubilee year anniversary of its first broadcasts.
-Under the presidency of Fernando de la Rúa by the turn of the 21st century, long-term changes came to ATC for the first time in years.
-In January 2000, the channel dropped its use of the acronym, going by its full name only; this was followed four months later with the retirement of Argentina Televisora Color and the relaunch of Canal 7 Argentina.
 In addition, the National System of Public Media (SNMP) was formed as a managing and financing entity for the channel.
 SNMP was replaced by a new entity, Radio y Televisión Argentina Sociedad del Estado, with the Audiovisual Media Law in 2009.

 At the beginning of the presidency of Néstor Kirchner, the channel's management was split into fiction and non-fiction; this led to an increase in its in-house productions.
 In 2006, Rosario Lufrano became the new director of Canal 7, changing its name to TV Pública and refocusing the channel to a more cultural emphasis.
 At the same time, new equipment—much of it ready for high definition telecasts—was ordered, finally putting to pasture the 1978-vintage Bosch Fernseh cameras and switchers.